Cypher System Homebrew - 03 Carry Capacity and Encumbrance

 / 5 MIN read / CYPHER SYSTEM

 These optional Carry Capacity and Encumbrance rules allow player characters a quick, easy to use system to both track items and deal with the consequences of carrying too much loot at once.
-Inspired by Giffyglyph's Darker Dungeons supplement for D&D 5e, specifically the Inventory Space rules.
+Inspired by Giffyglyph's Darker Dungeons supplement for D&D 5e, specifically the Active Inventory rules.
 Giffyglyph's rules were a great reference tool when approaching inventory management and apply it to Cypher System, which does not exist in the core rules.

 Image courtesy of: Alice Donovan Rouse on Unsplash